Simus100/aion-nexus/README.md

-# AION NEXUS
+# ALTAIR NEXUS

-**AION NEXUS is the public intelligence layer of Universalis Produzioni: a static-first editorial platform that transforms fast-moving signals across AI, technology, geopolitics, markets, startups, finance, and science into a clear, navigable, high-signal briefing experience.**
+**ALTAIR NEXUS is the public intelligence layer of Universalis Produzioni: a static-first editorial platform that transforms fast-moving signals across AI, technology, geopolitics, markets, startups, finance, and science into a clear, navigable, high-signal briefing experience.**

 It is designed for people and organizations that need more than a news feed: executives, founders, analysts, creators, operators, and decision-makers who want context, continuity, prioritization, and a readable map of what is changing.